 Making sure you visit your veterinarian for routine exams will help ensure the overall health of your Macaw.
-Health conditions can be quite costly, you’ll want to do your best to help avoid any if possible.
+Health conditions can be quite costly, so you’ll want to do your best to help avoid any if possible.

 Couponing and Bargain Shopping

 Supplies can be expensive.
-There are many couponing apps, reward programs and sales to keep be on the lookout for.
+There are many couponing apps, reward programs, and sales to keep be on the lookout for.
 This can help you get the quality items needed for your Macaw at a lower cost to you.